pflanze/functional-perl/docs/howto.md

         $s->for_each (sub { print "again: > ".$_[0]."\n" });
     }

-Perhaps the interpreter could be changed (or a module written to modify programs on the bytecode level) so that lexical variables are automatically cleared upon their last access.
-The only argument against this is inspection using debuggers or debugging functionality;
-so it will have to be enabled explicitely in any case.
+This is probably the ugliest part when programming functionally on Perl.
+Perhaps the interpreter could be changed (or a lowlevel module written) so that lexical variables are automatically cleared upon their last access (and something like @_=() is enough to clear it from the perl calling stack, if not automatic).
+An argument against this is inspection using debuggers or modules like `PadWalker`, so it will have to be enabled explicitely (lexically scoped).

 ### Stack memory and tail calls